Like many things in life, planning is crucial.

 Your time is precious, so planning ahead is the name of the game with social media.

-Schedugram’s Queue feature is good because it posts your videos and photos without notifications.
+Schedugram’s Queue feature is helpful because it posts your videos and photos directly to Instagram, and without notifications.
 There are no nudges or confirmations.
 Schedugram will post at any time for you, even when you are asleep.

 Using Planner to Plan Your Grid

-Using Schedugram’s Planner can help when it comes to planning your profile page grid.
+Using Schedugram’s Planner can help you perfect your profile’s page grid.

 Doing this without Schedugram’s Planner feature would be difficult, and would take a few attempts to get right.
 This should definitely save you time in the long run.

-Using the Planner on Schedugram also allows you to have an overview of your page, which can be helpful.
+Using Schedugram’s Visual Planner also allows you to have an overview of your page, which can be helpful.
 Instagram is a visual social platform, so you have to make sure that all your content is on point and cohesive.
-When someone lands on your profile, you want him or her to see that the content has been well thought out and is working.
+When someone lands on your profile, you want him or her to see that the content has been well thought out.
 It is often easy to see how much planning goes into an Instagram page from looking at someone’s Instagram grid.
-A grid that is messy and haphazard suggests the person running it is doing it as and when, rather than planning.
-But, this depends on your audience and how you want your Instagram page to come across.

 You may want to think more about how to improve your visual planning for your Instagram accounts.
 There is a wealth of helpful articles on the Schedugram blog.
 Take a look at The Ultimate Guide to Taking Picture-Perfect Instagram Photos.
 It will show you how to start getting real results, without investing in equipment or taking courses.
 I cannot stress enough how much of an excellent resource the Schedugram blog is.
 This goes for both Instagram beginners and experts alike.
 If you have some spare time, dive into the blog.
 I can guarantee you will end up learning something new.
 Then, you can try it out in your Instagram strategy right away.
 What are you waiting for?